anton-mel/SantoriniGame/README.md

 **Teacher: Timothy Barron**

 ## Project specification
 The project consists of a OOP Python version of the board game *Santorini*, made by Roxley Games.
 It implement 5 patterns: Factory method, Template Method, Memento Pattern, Iterators, and Singleton Pattern.
-The uniqueness lies in the ability to play with AI/Random/Human players and to Undo/Redo moves as necessary.
+The uniqueness lies in the ability to play with AI/Random/Human players and to Undo/Redo.

 You can find the full game [here](https://roxley.com/products/santorini).